BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 In FamiTracker tempo mode, you do not have access to the individual frames, so the dashes lines will not be visible.

 ![](images/PianoRollFrames.png#center)

+For more information about tempo, please refer to [this section](song.md#editing-song-properties).

 ## Seeking